Things to Do in Round Top, Texas

 What is there to do in Round Top, Texas?+

-Round Top offers world-class antique shopping (the largest fair in the world, twice a year), dining at legendary spots like Royer's Café, live music at Festival Hill, Hill Country wineries, year-round boutique shopping, and is one of Texas's top wedding destinations.
-It's a full weekend destination even when the antique show isn't running.
+Round Top offers world-class antique shopping (the largest fair in the world, twice a year), legendary dining at Royer's Round Top Café (famous for pie and beef tenderloin), live music at Festival Hill concert hall, Hill Country wineries, wildflower drives in spring, boutique shopping year-round, weddings and celebrations, and one of the most beautiful small-town Texas settings in the state.
+It's a full destination with or without the antique show.

 Is Round Top worth visiting when the antique show isn't on?+